Operational Status Report

 Run opflow-cli.pl -h to get help:

 Agents are a list of the IP addresses from which flows are received.
-The System -> Manage Agents function enables you to see each agent IP address as well as the node that has been associated with it .
-The association to an NMIS node enables opFlow to look up the interface indexes which the traffic is flowing to and from.
-You MUST tell opFlow which IP address is which Node Name for this process to work.
-You can also tell opFlow to query a remote server for those Node Details refer to: opCharts/NMIS integration for information on configuring opFlow to connect to opCharts.
+The System -> Manage Agents GUI function enables you to see each agent IP address as well as the node that has been associated with it .
+The association to an NMIS node enables opFlow to look up the interface indexes which the traffic is flowing to and from, these associations are automatically updated once an hour and can also be triggered at any time by using the System -> Sync Agent/Node data GUI function.
+Please refer to: opCharts/NMIS integration for information on configuring opFlow to connect to opCharts.

-opFlow allows to select which flow agents (and in/out interfaces) your opFlow instance should accept data from.
-The agent list is updated automatically based on the flows that are received.
+opFlow allows to select which flow agents (and in/out interfaces) your opFlow instance should accept data from, this is currently done in the opflow-cli.pl program only.